dog-gateway/dog-gateway.github.io/about.md

 # Who are we? #

-We are a team of developers working as postdoc researchers at the [Politecnico di Torino](http://www.polito.it).
+We are an heterogeneous team of developers either working as postdoc researchers at the [Politecnico di Torino](http://www.polito.it), or as researchers at the [Istituto Superiore Mario Boella](http://www.ismb.it).
 We carry design and development activities in our spare time and, when possible, during normal working hours (if the designed/developed feature is part of a research project).
 Dog benefits also by the work of several contributors, working in different companies.

 ---